-- 152. The Stage 2 consultation does not provide any additional information to that presented within the Stage 1 document.
-Previous site surveys, including samples from some 150 locations across the Sizewell C site, have been undertaken for the presence of Contaminated Material.
-These surveys have not indicated any significant forms of contamination and as such the site remains in a low to very low category of potential risk for contamination.
-Additional sampling will need to be undertaken during site excavation, and any identified contamination will need to be safely removed or encapsulation on site. - 153.
-Details of all material (e.g. soil, peat, contaminated material) removed from site for disposal purposes or safely encapsulated on site shall be notified to both the Environmental Protection Team at SCDC and the Environment Agency.
-Validation shall be required following this remediation action to indicate the site is suitable for its new specified use. - 154.
+- 151. The Stage 2 Pre-Application consultation does not provide any additional information to that presented within the Stage 1 Pre-Application document.
+Previous site surveys including samples from some 150 locations across the Sizewell C site has been undertaken for the presence of Contaminated Material.
+This survey has not indicated any significant forms of contamination and as such the site remains in a low to very low category of potential risk for contamination.
+Additional sampling will need to be undertaken during site excavation and any identified contamination will need to be safely removed or encapsulation on site. - 152.
+Details of all material (e.g. soil, peat, contaminated material etc.) removed from site for disposal purposes or safely encapsulated on site shall be notified to both the Environmental Protection Team at SCDC and the Environment Agency.
+Validation shall be required following this remediation action to indicate the site is suitable for its new specified use. - 153.
 Detailed evidence in the form of certification to 'CLEA standard' will need to be supplied to indicate the source and suitability of all imported material used on site.